 - Subscribe to existing events in order to react with custom logic whenever those events occur.
 Learn how to subscribe to an event

 - Dispatch a new event when critical actions happen in your code.
 Giving other components the option to react, while remaining decoupled and thus easier to maintain.
 Learn how to dispatch an event

 Events allow various components to interact and communicate with one another while remaining decoupled.
-You can subscribe to an event in order to notified when the event occurs and execute custom code.
+You can subscribe to an event in order to be notified when the event occurs and execute custom code.
 Modules can dispatch new events so that other modules can extend and enhance critical functionality while remaining independent.

 Further your understanding

-- Can you describe a use-case where you would dispatch an event from your custom module?
+- Can you describe a use case where you would dispatch an event from your custom module?

 - Get a list of all events for your Drupal site